Last updated:

 2. Deduct your business expenses — tools, vehicle mileage, supplies, phone/internet, home office if applicable.
 Keep receipts throughout the year.

-3. Calculate self-employment tax on Schedule SE — you owe 15.3% on the first $168,600 of net self-employment income (2026).
+3. Calculate self-employment tax on Schedule SE — the 12.4% Social Security portion applies to the first $184,500 of net self-employment income (2026 wage base); the 2.9% Medicare portion has no cap, for 15.3% total.
 You can deduct half of this SE tax from your gross income.

 4. Attach Schedule C and SE to Form 1040